 - If the faculty group has no administrator , then the Owner right is not synchronized.
 The administrator may grant this right to other members.

 Other members of the group are given the default right when synchronizing (this can be specified when requesting synchronization settings).
 These rights can be changed by the group administrator in GitLab to any value other than Owner .

-An impersonal Root account is also a member of such a group, so that in the event of major changes in subject groups (usually between semesters), it does not happen that the group loses all administrators.
+An impersonal Root account is also a member of such a group, so that large changes in subject groups (usually between semesters) do not cause the group to lose all administrators.
 This account ignores notifications, so it doesn't make sense to tag it.

 For the purpose of better organization of faculty groups, it is also possible to request the creation of a